KeerthanaBaiju/Demo-for-D44/README.md

-# Demo-for-D44
-assignment 1
+# Assignment 1
-basic data cleaning
+in assignment 1 i have done removing the duplicate values,blank rows. imputed blank cells